syedhali/EZAudio/README.md

 ####Creating A Recorder

 To create an `EZRecorder` you must start with an AudioStreamBasicDescription, which is just a CoreAudio structure representing the audio format of a file.
-The EZMicrophone and EZAudioFile both provide the AudioStreamBasicDescription as properties (for the `EZAudioFile` use the clientFormat property) that you can use when initializing the recorder.
+The `EZMicrophone` and `EZAudioFile` both provide the AudioStreamBasicDescription as properties (for the `EZAudioFile` use the clientFormat property) that you can use when initializing the `EZRecorder`.

 ```objectivec
 // Declare the EZRecorder as a strong property